skip all navigation

 Water Resources

 Like many other states in the west, New Mexico is arid.
 Water is a precious natural resource that is becoming increasingly scarce as demand for the resource increases.
-Although political and legal considerations weigh heavily on how water is extracted and used, impartial science plays an important role in informing decision-makers on water resource issues.
+Although political and legal considerations weigh heavily on how water is used, impartial science plays an important role in informing decision-makers on water resource issues.
+As New Mexico is facing more extreme water challenges, as summarized in the 2023 New Mexico Water and Climate Report, we need robust science and data to help us plan our water future.
 At the Bureau of Geology, many of our basic research projects deal directly or indirectly with the need to understand the geologic context and hydrologic dynamics of our state’s aquifers.

 See our story map "Groundwater in New Mexico: Our precious shared resource" for an overview of our groundwater resources and the varied types of aquifers in our state (other story maps are also available).